Identifying Solutions for Haiti

 Haiti faces some of the most acute social and economic development challenges in the world.
 Despite an influx of aid in the aftermath of the 2010 earthquake, growth and progress continue to be minimal, at best.

 With so many actors and the wide breadth of challenges from food security and clean water access to health, education, environmental degradation, and infrastructure, what should the top priorities be for policy makers, international donors, NGOs and businesses?
 With limited resources and time, it is crucial that focus is informed by what will do the most good for each gourde spent.

-The Haïti Priorise project will work with stakeholders across the country to find, analyze, rank and disseminate the best solutions for the country.
+The Haïti Priorise project worked with stakeholders across the country to find, analyze, rank and disseminate the best solutions for the country.

-We will engage people and institutions from all parts of society, through newspapers, radio and TV, along with NGOs, decision makers, sector experts and businesses to propose the most relevant solutions to these challenges.
-We will commission some of the best economists in Haiti, the region and the world to calculate the social, environmental and economic costs and benefits of these proposals.
+We engaged people and institutions from all parts of society, through newspapers, radio, and TV, along with NGOs, decision makers, sector experts, and businesses to propose the most relevant solutions to these challenges.
+We commissioned some of the best economists in Haiti, the region and the world to calculate the social, environmental and economic costs and benefits of these proposals.

 The Copenhagen Consensus produces practical ideas that leaders can implement, and help us to identify and promote cost-efficient initiatives.
 Most importantly, however, it will serve to emphasize the importance of collective action."

 - Oscar Arias, President of Costa Rica and recipient of Nobel Peace Prize

 In a hurry?
 Download the 1-page overview of all cost-benefit research results here.
 For background watch the intro video below, and download the methodology overview here.